Step-by-step plan: Transferring an agricultural business

-Is the ownership or legal structure of your agricultural company changing?
+Is someone taking over your agricultural business?
+Is the legal structure changing or is your business closing down?
 Inform the Netherlands Chamber of Commerce KVK and the Netherlands Enterprise Agency (RVO) of this change.
-This is called an agricultural business transfer.
-On this page, you can read which steps you need to take to transfer an agricultural company.
+Read which steps you need to take to transfer an agricultural company.

 Determine which situation applies to you